-I studied both art and philosophy in college – way back when – and my life has been deeply marked by both ever since.
+I studied both art and philosophy in college – way back when – and my life has been deeply marked by both disciplines ever since.
 This blogsite hosts the portfolio of my recent artwork (2003 – present).
 It contains primarily landscapes and figure drawings – as I love describing form in both settings.
-Most especially, I love describing light on these forms.
+Most especially, I love describing light on form, but when it comes to the materials I use, I love describing light in form.

-I live in Bruges, Belgium and am 62 years old.
+I live in Bruges, Belgium and am 66 years old.
 For the moment I don’t exhibit anywhere, except here, electronically.
-That’s the way it is for now and most likely will remain so – at least for quite awhile – as I am busy pursuing a Masters degree in Philosophy at KULeuven, Belgium.
-But yes, of course, the work that is shown here (that isn’t marked “SOLD”) is for sale.
+That’s the way it is for now and most likely will remain so.
+I completed my Masters degree in Philosophy at KULeuven, Belgium, in 2018.
+So I spend my days reading (NeoPlatonist) philosophy, translating the non-dual philosophy of Douwe Tiemersma (Dutch to English) and painting.
+The work that is shown here is available for sale – unless noted otherwise.
 If you see something you like, please feel free to contact me.
-My prices are humbly-reasonable as I prefer circulation far more than cash.
+My prices are humbly-reasonable.

 Well, that’s my artistic hat, or at least one half of it.
-The other half is the mad scientist: I love experimenting with the materials traditionally used to render both form and light.
-So the testament to that is my companion blogsite, atelierartisanal.com.
-It hosts the technical write-ups of my various experimentations.
-And they really are experiments because I often don’t know what will happen next if I do “x” to “y”.
-These experiments have included: the mixed technique, egg tempera, encaustic, silverpoint and fresco.
+The other half is the mad scientist.
+I love experimenting with the materials traditionally used to render form through light, colour and the intrinsic haptic viscosity of any particular medium.
+These experiments have led me to make use of different layers of paint through an indirect technique.
+The testament to these experimentations is my companion blogsite, atelierartisanal.com.
+It hosts their technical write-ups.
+And they really are experiments because, if I do “x” to “y”, I often don’t know what exactly will happen.
+Sometimes they are happy accidents, sometimes they are most retrograde to our desire.
+That’s how you learn.
+They include: oil, the mixed technique, egg tempera, encaustic, acrylics, silverpoint and fresco.

 Please feel free to explore either site or both.
 In this age of social networking you know you can comment, like, share and/or sign up for new postings from either one (or both).
 But in any case, sniff around – and I hope you enjoy doing so!